-1.1 General introduction
+1.1 General Introduction

-Many languages have phonological, laryngeal contrasts.
-However, exactly how larynx is used to create laryngeal contrasts is still to be fully understood [Ladefoged and Maddieson, 1996: 49]; also important is how laryngeal-based contrasts manifest themselves acoustically in different positions.
+Many languages make lexical contrasts using the larynx, such as voicing and aspiration.
+They are sometimes collectively referred to as laryngeal contrasts.
+However, exactly how the larynx is used to make laryngeal contrasts is still to be fully understood (Ladefoged and Maddieson 1996, p.
+49); also, another important issue that remains open is how laryngeal-based contrasts manifest themselves acoustically in different positions.
 The present study examines how a word-final-apparently "neutralized"-voicing contrast is implemented in utterance-medial position through a case study of Russian.
-The current study is situated within the studies of so-called "incomplete neutralization".
+The current study is situated within the larger enterprise of examining the presence and the nature of so-called "incomplete neutralization".
 Russian has a two-way voicing contrast (voiced vs. voiceless) in stops and fricatives.
-Previous phonological accounts have assumed that Russian voiced obstruents are fully devoiced in word-final positions, resulting in complete neutralization of the voicing contrast [e.g., Halle, 1959; Hamilton, 1980]; that is, underlyingly voiced obstruents become identical to underlyingly voiceless obstruents by way of a phonological process, and hence their phonetic realizations are identical.
-However, later careful instrumental studies have shown that the Russian devoicing may be phonetically incomplete: small but consistent acoustic differences, which are demonstrably perceptible [e.g., Kharlamov, 2012, 2015], have been observed between "neutralized" obstruents in Russian [among others, Dmitrieva et al., 2010; Kharlamov, 2012, 2014; Kulikov, 2012].
-This finding-that devoicing may not be complete-is actually reported in many other languages as well [Port and O'Dell, 1985; Roettger et al., 2011, 2014 for German; Dinnsen and Charles-Luce, 1984 for Catalan; Warner et al., 2004 for Dutch].
+Previous phonological accounts have assumed that Russian voiced obstruents are fully devoiced in word-final positions, resulting in complete neutralization of the voicing contrast (e.g., Halle 1959, Hamilton 1980); that is, underlyingly voiced obstruents become identical to underlyingly voiceless obstruents by way of a categorical phonological process, and hence their phonetic realizations should be identical.
+However, later careful instrumental studies have shown that the Russian devoicing may be phonetically incomplete: small but consistent acoustic differences, which are demonstrably perceptible (e.g., Kharlamov 2012, 2015), have been observed between "neutralized" obstruents in Russian (among others, Dmitrieva et al. 2010, Kharlamov 2012, 2014, Kulikov 2012).
+This finding-that devoicing may not be complete-is actually reported in many other languages as well (Port and O'Dell 1985, Roettger et al. 2011, 2014 for German; Dinnsen and Charles-Luce 1984 for Catalan; Warner et al. 2004 for Dutch).

 Indeed, an increasing number of acoustic and perceptual studies have documented the incomplete neutralization of word-final devoicing in Russian and other languages.
 However, most of these studies examined word-final devoicing in utterance-final position, thereby conflating "word-final" devoicing and "utterance-final" devoicing.
-In other words, it is still not clear whether incomplete neutralization occurs in word-final position in general, or incomplete neutralization occurs only in word-final and utterance-final position; i.e. word-final devoicing in utterance-medial position is understudied.
-As will be discussed in the following section 1.4, utterance-final position may not be the ideal position to explore the nature of (incomplete) phonological word-final devoicing.
+In other words, it is still not clear whether incomplete neutralization occurs in word-final position in general, or incomplete neutralization occurs only in word-final and utterance-final position; i.e., word-final devoicing in utterance-medial position is understudied.
+As will be discussed in the following sections, utterance-final position may not be the ideal position to explore the nature of (incomplete)